surajkool/Systems-Programming-and-DAA/N-Queen Problem/README.md

 1. Compile the code : `gcc solution_4.c`
 2. And run it : `./a.out`

+The correct number of Solutions for 4 Queens is 2.

 ## Solution for 8 Queens

 Solution for 8 Queens is saved in `solution_8.c`